ImpulseDevMomentum/fetchify/README.md

 ## Issues (tho this is a fun project, so I wont fix it prob idk)

-- Loads only 59 tracks from the playlist, if the playlist is smaller than 59, it will fetch and/or download tracks normally, if playlist is larger than 59, only first 59 tracks will be downloaded/fetched.
+- Loads only 59 tracks from the playlist.
+If the playlist has fewer than 59 tracks, it will fetch and download them normally.
+If the playlist has more than 59 tracks, only the first 59 will be fetched/downloaded

-- The fetch could be faster
+- The fetching process could be faster

-- Sometimes it picks as authors (the rate is lower with a hole playlist, it does it more frequently with a single track fetch) the recommendations, so like "More of <author>", "Show All", "Popural releases of <author>" etc
+- Sometimes it incorrectly picks the recommended sections as authors (this happens less often with a full playlist, but more frequently when fetching a single track), such as "More of <author>", "Show All", or "Popular releases of <author>"

 ## Requirements